DennisBayer/fuzzygit/README.md

 ### Configuration

 `fuzzygit` itself does not provide any configuration at the moment.
-It also aims as litte as possible to alter your `fzf` configuration.
+It also aims to alter your `fzf` configuration as litte as possible.

-For some features, like the preview, you might consider to set an option, like the preview-binding.
+For some features, like the preview, you might consider to set an option, e.g. a binding toggle.

 Here's my current configuration as a starting point: